Ziyech, Mazraoui star as Ajax as pip Wanyama's Tottenham Hotspur | Goal.com

 The Atlas Lions have been drawn against Cote d'Ivoire, South Africa and Namibia in Group D while Onana's Cameroon have dates against Guinea-Bissau, Ghana and Benin in Group F.

-The Harambee Stars have been placed into Group C against Tanzania, Senegal and Algeria.
+The Harambee Stars have been placed in Group C against Tanzania, Senegal and Algeria.